Glossary

 - manageability

-- Providing the capability for the granular administration of personally identifiable information, including alteration, deletion, and selective disclosure.
+- Providing the capability for the granular administration of personal information, including alteration, deletion, and selective disclosure.
 [NISTIR8062]

 - natural person